leanprover/lake/README.md

 }
 ```

 When sourcing from a Git repository, you can pin the version of the dependency package by expliciting its commit hash.
-The branch name is optional and unadvised if you're not sure whether the branch is temporary or not.
+The branch name is optional and unadvised if you're not sure whether the branch is ephemeral or not.

 The next run of `lake build` (or refreshing dependencies in an editor like VSCode) will clone the mathlib repository and build it.